Skip to content

 This query works fine for smaller datasets, but as the company’s sales grow, performance becomes an issue.
 The query runs slowly for several reasons:

-tables are large and involve multiple joins, which increases the computational complexity. - Aggregation over large datasets: The
+• Joins on large tables: The sales, products, categories, regions, and orders tables are large and involve multiple joins, which increases the computational complexity.

-functions perform aggregations on potentially millions of rows. - Lack of Indexes: The query may not benefit from existing indexes, especially when filtering by
+• Lack of Indexes: The query may not benefit from existing indexes, especially when filtering by sales_date or joining on foreign keys.

 Performance Optimization Strategies